anderly/moviejs/README.md

 We do not replicate/persist IMDB data but instead simply cache API query results in Redis using a sliding expiration to avoid uncessary overhead calling IMDB.

-This is very much a work in progress and I'm considering adding other movie-info sources (other than IMDB) should the need or demand arise.

 ### Base Uri

 - http://api.moviejs.com